Measure Delivery Performance with Business Metrics¶

 The amount of Unplanned work indicates the unrealized potential that can be optimized in an organization’s delivery efficiency; minimizing the amount of Unplanned work leads to more predictable progress and delivery pace.

-The costs for Planned vs Unplanned work are measured using the configured cost model and unit, e.g. hours, issues, points, described in Integrate Costs and Issues into CodeScene (Jira, Trello, and GitHub Issues).
+The costs for Planned vs Unplanned work are measured using the configured cost model and unit, e.g. hours, issues, points, described in Integrate Costs and Issues into CodeScene (Jira, Trello, GitHub Issues and Azure DevOps Work Items).

 Detailed Delivery Performance Graphs¶